 13. Video Marketing

 Videos are taking over the internet.
 Not only are they more entertaining and engaging, but informative too.
 Whatever you can explain in words or pictures, you can explain better with a video.
 This is the reason why video advertising was started in the first place.
 According to a survey conducted by Statista, 60% of respondents said they were planning to increase their video budget in 2022, out of which 24% said they would increase it by more than nine percent.

 For e-Commerce, where brands are trying to provide detailed descriptions of products and services for their customers, videos have proven to be very useful.
 They can now shoot a video of the product in different settings and help customers take buying decisions.
 Plus it’s easier to just watch the product in action and get an idea of how it looks rather than having to read lengthy product descriptions.

 You can create product explainer videos, how to videos, add video testimonials from customers and much more.
 Videos eliminate the guesswork by simply capturing the product in action.
 Thus, we can conclude that video marketing will continue to flourish in the upcoming year.

 Conversion of Product Listings into Short Informational Videos on Vimeo

 Futuristic shopping experiences are all about generating confidence in the brand while customers make a purchase and ensuring that they enjoy the cumulative shopping experience.

-Buy Now, Pay Later method allows users to pay for the products in small periodic instalments.
+Buy Now, Pay Later method allows users to pay for the products in small periodic installments.
 These agreements are usually interest-free, making them even more appealing.

 The best part about this method is that the user can see and feel the product in real life before paying the total amount for it.
 This method gives them an opportunity to test and ensure that they are satisfied with the products.
 It is expected to be one of the most common e-Commerce trends in 2022.